WealthBar/polestar/readme.md

 We are aiming for "if you name it right, it just works".
 That means you'll have to follow specific naming conventions, or it will not work.

+## filenames

+* Always lower case.
+The `.gitignore` will strip out any files with upper case letters in them.

 ## `crypt` directories

 All `crypt` directories must have a `.gitattributes` to encrypt their content.
 I'm hoping